Aging and Sleep: All You Need to Know

 Is insomnia a symptom of dementia?

-Studies of aging and sleep habits have suggested a link between sleep deprivation and an increased risk of developing Alzheimer’s.
+There is a link between sleep deprivation and an increased risk of developing Alzheimer’s.
 Insomnia in older adults can be a warning sign of dementia.
+That comes as a result of some studies of aging and sleep habits.